Migrating to Docker Compose

 filesystem.

-Submit the docker-compose.yml, make sure that it works simply by running docker compose up
+Submit the docker-compose.yml, and make sure that it works simply by running docker compose up

 if the log file exists.